 The implications of parental support

-“Good” and “bad” parenting are both difficult to define, but the former is more so.
-A study published in the Journal of Pediatric Psychology set out to find out the extent, to which parental structure, support, and behavioral control could moderate the adversity stemming from socioeconomic disadvantage and predict health care use in early childhood.
+“Good” and “bad” parenting, are both difficult to define, but the former is more so.
+A study published in the Journal of Pediatric Psychology set out to find out the extent to which parental structure, support, and behavioral control could moderate the adversity stemming from socioeconomic disadvantage and predict health care use in early childhood.

-250 parent-child dyads took part in the study.
+Two hundred fifty parent-child dyads took part in the study.
 Higher parental support was linked to a higher ratio of nonemergency to ER services and increased rates of outpatient care.

-In other words, the children of more supportive parents went more often to the doctor, but not for emergency reasons, but for things like scheduled checkups.
+In other words, the children of more supportive parents went more often to the doctor, but not for emergency reasons, but things like scheduled checkups.
 This tendency reflects a better use of health services.

 Parental support was also found to moderate the adverse effects of economic disadvantage.
 Among socially disadvantaged families, behavioral control and structured parenting were associated with lower incidences of lung illnesses.

-What is a supportive parent?
+Who is a supportive parent?

 Being a supportive parent is one of the most powerful ways to raise healthy kids